‘Confused Fiance’ Asked:

 When people feel seen and understood, their defenses fall like water.
 All the energy used to defend themselves dissipates and they are so much easier to deal with.

 Please don’t get me wrong.
 This is not all about her.
-You deserve to be respected, but the only person you can control in this dynamic is yourself.
+You deserve to be respected, but the only person you can control in this dynamic is you.
 The good news is that when any part of a system changes, the whole system reacts.
 So you can create change in her by making changes in yourself.

 Congratulations on your upcoming wedding.
 I’m so glad you are addressing this now.
 Please know that it is likely that things may escalate before you walk down the aisle as she adjusts to the knowledge that you’re going to be in her life and her children’s lives forever (the whole system reacting thing).